 “Two souls dwell, alas, in my breast’ (Faust I)

-Nevertheless, there is of course the decisive key to a fulfilled and suffering-free life in which man realises his destiny.
-This life is characterised by the practical truth of the following concrete experiences: ‘Though a thousand fall at your side or ten thousand at your right hand, it will not strike you.’
-If I have gathered such experiences often enough (examples in the following chapters) and thus know how and who I am, then I know what and how I am leading my life successfully.
-Jesus paraphrases this in a flowery way with the formula ‘’… they will possess the earth.
+Nevertheless, there is, of course, the decisive key to a fulfilled and suffering-free life in which man realizes his higher destiny.
+This life is characterized by the practical (!) truth of the following concrete experiences: “Though a thousand fall at your side, and ten thousand at your right hand, it will not come near you. “ If I have gathered such experiences often enough (examples in the following chapters) and thus know how and who I am, then I know what to strive for and how to lead my life successfully.
+Jesus describes this flowerily with the phrase ”… they shall inherit the earth.“

 Literature: